Player's Profile

 History

-2007-08: This would be Stefishen’s final season with the Langley Chiefs (BCHL) and he would leave on a high note.
+2007-08: This would be Taylor Stefishen’s final season with the Langley Chiefs (BCHL) and he would leave on a high note.
 The forward put up career-highs in goals (33), assists (48) and points (81).
 He signed a letter of intent to attend Ohio State University (CCHA) for the 2008-09 season.

 2008-09: Freshman at Ohio State.
 Stefishen has earned top line minutes at mid-year.
 Season shortened by mononucleosis.